Question: When did Hog Days begin exactly?

 Answer: So what do you mean by EXACTLY?

 Most things in life don't enter the scene fully-formed.
 There's an evolution over time.
 And that's the case with Hog Days.
 We didn't wake up one morning back in 1954 and decide "hey, let's do a four day party over Labor Day weekend and invite 50 thousand of our closest friends!"
-Rather, the original "seed" that became Hog Days actually goes back to a time when hog farming seemed the way to make a tolerable living around these parts.
-After years of sustained growth in that area, the U.S. Department of Agriculture noticed one day that Henry County in Illinois was leading the entire nation in hog production.
+Rather, the original seed that became Hog Days actually goes back to a time when hog farming seemed the way to make a tolerable living around these parts.
+After years of sustained growth in that area, the United States Department of Agriculture noticed one day that Henry County in Illinois was leading the entire nation in hog production.
 So on Saturday, September 20, 1947, after the USDA had declared officially that Henry County was the "top hog" so to speak in America when it came to pork production, Kewanee, being the largest community in the County, took upon itself to mark the occasion by holding the very first ever "Hog Day."
 The special day included a barrow show...a public showing of the best hogs in this area.
 Pens were set up in the 200 block of North Tremont Street in the heart of Kewanee's business district with over 150 swine shown by area farmers.
 Temporary street signs were installed renaming the downtown streets "Duroc" "Hampshire" and "Yorkshire" among others.
 A carnival was brought in and set up as well.
 Prize drawings were held throughout the day by local merchants.
 There was even a hog calling contest to mark the occasion!

-Apparently folks had a good time because this one day event was repeated in 1948 and 1949.
+Apparently folks had a good time because this one day event was repeated in 1948 and turned into a four day event by 1949, September 22 - 25.
 Newspaper accounts from that time mention not only a barrow show but a dance as well where the exhibitor of the grand champion barrow was crowned "King Hog."
+There was a torchlight parade from the downtown business district to Northeast Park where the "Kewanee Cavalcade" was held...a dramatic spectacle that spanned three evenings on a huge stage and featured 500 performers and support staff to enact!
+Kewanee merchants also got in on the action that year by printing and distributing wooden nickel certificates.
+They looked more like a wooden dollar (printed on balsa wood and measuring 4" by 2 1/2").
+(Please click here to see 1949 wooden nickel certificates!)
+These wooden certificates could be redeemed while Hog Days was open for merchandise at local stores or turned into the People's National Bank on the final day of that year's event for face value in cash.
 It was also in 1949, March 23rd to be exact, that the Illinois House of Representatives unanimously passed House Resolution 40 declaring Henry County and Kewanee the Hog Capital Of The World, a resolution introduced by Frank P. Johnson R-Kewanee.
 (Please click here for the story on what happened that day in Springfield!
 Please click here to read House Resolution 40.)

 In 1956, articles of incorporation were finalized with Darl Fike and Ivan Frey named as co-chairmen.
 The final charter was issued on September 17, 1956 by the State of Illinois.
 (Please click here for a look at the original charter).